lfduquey/MDBED/cran-comments.md

   * Omitted the MDBED in the title.
   * Removed the sentence 'This package' from the description field.
   * Used "\donttest{}" for the examples of the functions CDF_3dPlot and Contour_Plot.
-The run times of these examples depend on the number of cores of the computer; they can be between 5 and 14 seconds.
+The run times of these examples depend on the number of cores of the computer; they can be greater than 5 seconds.